Back to all reviews

 I guess aggressively pushing an AI assistant to the front row is one way of addressing the issue of a disorienting digital workspace.

-Now, let’s take a deeper look into the top tab (aka toolbar) first, to get a sense of the available features in Zoom.
+Now, let’s take a deeper look into the toolbar first, to get a sense of the available features in Zoom.

 Zoom’s toolbar

-The Home tab offers the straightforward options to start a new meeting, join an existing meeting, schedule a meeting, or share your screen — and it’s the easiest menu to navigate.
+The Home tab offers straightforward options to start, schedule, or join a meeting, share your screen, or start a voice note — and it’s the easiest menu to navigate.

-The toolbar also includes Whiteboard, Clips, Tasks, Notes, Mail, Hub, Apps and Contacts.
-Keep in mind that each of these includes a vast number of features.
+Aside from the Hub section, Zoom also has the catch-all More section that houses your documents as well as gives you access to features like Whiteboard, Clips, Tasks, Notes, Mail, Apps, and Contacts.
+Keep in mind that each of these includes a vast number of options.

 Honestly, simply listing all of them makes my head spin even now.
 Shuffling through them made me wonder if having such a huge selection of features could make work more complicated in some cases.

-I can’t help but shake the feeling that Zoom would have benefited from taking a less-is-more approach.
+I can’t help but think that Zoom would have benefited from taking a less-is-more approach.

 This tab is where you will find your DMs, mentions, channels, meeting chats, and shared spaces, for day-to-day conversations.